MicrosoftDocs/memdocs/memdocs/intune/enrollment/enrollment-restrictions-set.md

 ## Change enrollment restriction priority

-Priority is used when a user exists in multiple groups that are assigned restrictions.
+The priority level helps Intune assign restrictions to users who belong to multiple groups.
 Users are subject only to the highest priority restriction assigned to a group that they are in.
+For example:

+1. Joe belongs to two user groups in Intune: Group A and Group B.
+2. Group A is assigned a restriction policy.
+Its priority level is 5.
+3. Group B is assigned a restriction policy.
+The priority level is 2.
-For example, Joe is in group A assigned to priority 5 restrictions and also in group B assigned to priority 2 restrictions.
-Joe is subject only to the priority 2 restrictions.
+4. Joe is subject only to the priority 2 restrictions.

 When you create a restriction, it's added to the list just above the default.